leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1/index.md

 - Get the latest version of the Subharmonikorg in github [here](https://github.com/leandrob13/logue-hub/tree/master/oscillators/nts-1).

-There are some other oscillator ideas I have and some new features I want to test out for the NTS-1.
+There are some other oscillator ideas I have and some new features I want to test out for the NTS-1 for this oscillator.
 Hopefully I will also try this out with my newest adquisition, the Minilogue XD.